Learning Abroad Center

 Study Abroad in Jordan

-• Students live alongside Jordanian families and students while taking center based courses in Arabic language and Middle Eastern Studies.
+• Live alongside Jordanian families and students while taking center based courses in Arabic language and Middle Eastern Studies.

-• Internship track available for students looking to engage with the local culture.
+• Internship track available if you are looking to engage with the local culture.
 Opportunities available at local nonprofits and human rights organizations.

-• No language required for the Internship track; students with two or more semesters of college-level Arabic may pursue the intensive Arabic track.
+• No language required for the Internship track.
+If you have two or more semesters of college-level Arabic, you may pursue the intensive Arabic track.

 Senegal

-• Study international development in Senegal.
-All MSID programs require students to complete an internship or research project with a local nonprofit in your host country.
+• All MSID programs require you to complete an internship or research project with a local nonprofit in your host country.

-• Students are able to count all 16-course credits toward CESP requirements.
-Students typically submit 150-200 hours from these programs.
-Sample tracks include Public Health, Social Service, and Sustainability & the Environment among others.
+• You are able to count all 16-course credits toward CESP requirements.
+Students typically submit 150–200 hours from these programs.

 • Instruction is in French; 4 semesters of college-level French required.
 Wolof and advanced French language offered.